KaizerrG/Movie-Reccomender/README.md

-# Movie-Reccomender

- 🎬 Movie Recommendation System
+# 🎬 Movie Recommendation System

 This Python project implements a **content-based movie recommendation system** using TF-IDF and cosine similarity.
 It stores user input and recommended movies in a MySQL database.

+---

 ## 📋 Features